DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 sidebar_label: About us
 ---

+## Introduction

+We represent **999** members of the elite united by one idea.
+We speak our own language and wear our symbols - golden **NFT** rings.
+Passports, queues, borders, bureaucracy, meaningless rules and degrading laws, banks - all this is the past.
+We start with marriages, uniting people in pairs without dividing the world of people into countries.
+We are and have always been one people and we see the failure and uselessness of the old order.

+The **NFT** concept of the registry office [DAO 999 NFT](https://www.xdao.app/137/dao/0x8e7b1334d184c04B2DAc1dfF03F7fE290e5A5a47) is inspired by the combination of modern technology and traditional values.
+It is based on the idea of creating unique digital assets that can be used for vital records such as weddings.

+Digital registry office operated by a decentralized autonomous organization [DAO 999 NFT](https://www.xdao.app/137/dao/0x8e7b1334d184c04B2DAc1dfF03F7fE290e5A5a47).

+The idea for this project came from a desire to create a new way of registering vital records using blockchain and **NFT** technologies.

+The **NFT** concept of the registry office [DAO 999 NFT](https://www.xdao.app/137/dao/0x8e7b1334d184c04B2DAc1dfF03F7fE290e5A5a47) is a combination of traditional and modern in art, technology and world order.

+What unites us is an idea, a fairy tale.
+We are building ** Far Far Away ** and we are open source code.
+Our system is transparent to everyone.

+An oak tree with golden rings around its trunk will become a visual metaphor for the family tree of the **Far Far Away** dynasty.

+In our vision of the future, technology becomes the key to creating new, decentralized structures of power and public administration.
+Instead of simply replacing old institutions, we propose using technology to create something new and better - a decentralized, transparent and open society where every person has a voice and every opinion counts.

+We want to create a new universe where physical limitations disappear and everything is limited only by your imagination.
+It is a place where people are free to interact with each other, party, get married, do business, and participate in the regulation of this universe.
+Ultimately, our goal is to create a place where people can live, work and enjoy life, regardless of their physical location in the real world.
+This is a visionary goal, but we are confident that with the help of technology we can make it a reality.

+Join the **Far Far Away** where we combine love and technology!

 ## Gold rings

 **Far Far Away** gold rings are not just **999** gold wedding rings with a unique **585** assay font.
 It is a crossroads between the ancient art of goldsmithing and modern blockchain technology.
 These are not just ordinary gold rings, but the historical heritage of folk tales, turned into a digital form.
 They are a combination of real and virtual fairy-tale world, reflecting the progressive trends of our time.
 Along with the gold ring, you get **NFT**, which is unique, cannot be counterfeited, and has an increasing value as its price rises with each round of investment.
 This token is a governance token, an additional digital asset associated with **Far Far Away**.
 It gives you the ability to manage the **Far Far Far Away** ecosystem.
 Plus, when you buy a **Far Far Away** gold ring, you also get **0.5** of **$ZLATO** tokens